xtuml/bridgepoint/doc-internal/process/HOWTO-create-new-development-workspace.md

   _- Open the Model Explorer view in Eclipse and navigate to:
        < workspace >/com.mentor.nucleus.bp.mc.c.binary/mc3020
   _- Paste the previous selection into this folder

+_- Set the unit test history to assure the test summary tool capture all results _- Open the Junit view
+   _- Select the drop-down arrow in the upper-right of the view _- Select the History... option
+   _- Set "Maximum count of remembered test runs" to 30

 _R Your environment is now built and ready for unit testing.